-Here’s the general framework for figuring out what language to learn.
-Ask yourself these questions.
+Here’s the general framework for choosing a language to learn.
+Ask yourself these three questions.

-- How attracted to the language are you?
+- Attraction: How much do you like the language?
 This is highly personal, but it’s this motivation that might keep you going.

 People often wonder what the most “useful” languages to learn are.
 Obviously, the most useful languages would be the ones that best serve your purpose.